couchbase/kv_engine/docs/dcp/documentation/commands/stream-request-value.md

 ### uid

-`uid` should be set by the client when they are resuming a stream, the value must be the `uid` they last observed from a collection's DCP System event.
+`uid` can be set by the client when they are resuming a stream, the value should be the `uid` they last observed from a collection's DCP System event.

 For example if the client observed a create-collection event with uid `0xb4` at